 Projects are 3-5 week commitments designed by your company, set in place to evaluate candidates for the skills that are required for success.
 They can consist of whatever you want them to and be designed how you want them to.

 If you want your candidates to show skills required for email marketing, for example, you may set a deadline to see how many are found, what positions they hold, and the plan your candidate demonstrates for how to email them.
+Through projects, you are also given the chance to engage employees by introducing them to hands-on projects, teamwork, and allowing them to see the entire process of their future job.

 Can they do the work?